ftinoco/ftinoco/README.md

+### Hi there

+### About me

+I'm a technology enthusiastic, always looking for what to learn.
+Passionate for the web develop.

 - 👋 Hi, I’m Fernando Tinoco
 - 👀 I’m interested in Software development ...
 - 🌱 I’m currently learning python and reactJS...